rhyolight/numenta-web/packages/numenta.com/pages/resources/papers/a-theory-of-how-columns-in-the-neocortex-enable-learning-the-structure-of-the-world.md

 ---
 author: "Jeff Hawkins, Subutai Ahmad & Yuwei Cui"
 description: "This paper proposes a network model composed of columns and layers that performs robust object learning and recognition.
 The model introduces a new feature to cortical columns, location information, which is represented relative to the object being sensed."
-keywords: sensorimotor inference, object recognition,
+keywords: sensorimotor inference, object recognition
 category: neuroscience, sensorimotor
 date: 2017/10/25
 hideImage: true